viveksajwan95/EvalLake/PRODUCT_BRIEF.md

 ## At a Glance

-Teams shipping LLM products lack a continuous, shared view of AI quality.
-Eval results live in disposable scripts, regressions reach production undetected, and product teams have no quality signal without reading code.
-EvalLake is a continuous quality intelligence platform: an evals pipeline backed by a lakehouse that makes AI quality a first-class release signal — legible to engineers, PMs, and compliance teams alike.
+Teams building LLM products often struggle to understand how AI quality changes over time.
+Evaluation results are scattered across scripts and logs, regressions slip into production unnoticed, and product teams have no clear way to measure model performance without relying on engineers.

+EvalLake brings all of that together in one place.
+It continuously captures evaluation results, stores them in a lakehouse, and turns them into a shared quality signal that every team can use.
+Engineers catch regressions before release, product managers track quality across model and prompt changes, and compliance teams have the visibility and audit history they need.
+Instead of treating evaluations as one-time checks, EvalLake makes AI quality a measurable part of every release.

 ---